Y1226/RecipeWebsite/README.md

 ### Project Background:

-I developed this website as a school assignment to demonstrate my ability to build a full-stack application using SQL Server, Node.js, and Angular.
+I developed this website as a school assignment to demonstrate my ability to build a full-stack application using MongoDB, Node.js, and Angular.
 The project requirements were to create a recipe-sharing platform with the following functionality:

 - Allow users to view recipes.
 - Provide the option to create an account or log in.